Amortized Bayesian Mixture Models: Methods

 To estimate the joint distribution using the alternative factorization, the parameter posterior network would have to be informed by both the data and the latent indicators.
 One way how to achieve this is to introduce an additional global summary network $h_\xi$ that would learn embeddings of the concatenation of the local summary embeddings and the latent indicators,

 During inference, the mixture indicators would have to be sampled from a categorical distribution according to $\{z_i\} \sim p_\alpha(\{z_i\} \mid \{y_i\})$ for every sample $s$ from the parameter posterior.
-In the currently used factorization, sampling from this distribution is not necessary.
+Note that if posterior samples of the mixture indicators are required, then draws from the categorical distribution are necessary even for the factorization used in this article.
+However, in most applications the quantities of interest are the mixture membership \emph{probabilities} rather than specific sampled realizations.
+Since these probabilities are provided directly by the classification network, additional sampling from the categorical distribution is not needed.
 Another disadvantage of this approach is the need to use two global summary networks -- one that is used for classification, and one that is used for posterior inference.
 For these reasons, we decided to use only the factorization described in our case studies in Section~\ref{sec:nemm}.